epfl-ada/ada-2023-project-klech/README.md

 - Data Story Visualizations: Ernesto, Hanwen
 - Data Story and README Text: Kaede
 - Overview of notebook code: Ernesto, Lorenzo, Hanwen, Xingyue

+  ## Questions for TA
+  Finally, we will employ ChatGPT to evaluate semantic concept distances based on human-derived Wikispeedia semantic scores, quantifying its level of ex-post agreement with human semantic mappings.